mapbender/mapbender-documentation/en/functions/backend/layerset.rst

 - **Title:** Title of the instance that is shown on the list of layersets and their instances.

-- **Format:** The image-format which is used to get the map-images for the application via the GetMap request.
-For raster-data and aerial imagery the JPG format is recommended, in case of street-maps the PNG format should be preferred.
+- **Format:** The image format which is used to get the map images for the application via the GetMap request.
+For raster data and aerial imagery the JPG format is recommended, in case of street maps the PNG format should be preferred.
 If you are in doubt: PNG.

 - **Infoformat:** The format which is used for the GetFeatureInfo requests to the WMS.
-In doubt: text/html or an analog HTML-format which can be used in the Dialog of the `FeatureInfo <../basic/feature_info>`_ element.
+In doubt: text/html or an analog HTML format that can be used in the dialog of the `FeatureInfo <../basic/feature_info>`_ element.
+Another possibility is text/plain.

 - **Exceptionformat:** The format for error-messages that are returned by the WMS service.